zalenix/portaldocs/portal-sdk/templates/top-extensions-hosting-service.md

 **Do I need to register a new storage account everytime I need to upload zip file?**

 No. Registering storage account with hosting service is one-time process.
 This enabled hosting service to know where to get the latest version of your extension.

+**What happens if there is an outage in the region that hosts the storage account?**

+If the region that hosts the storage account is experiencing an outage that is making the storage account inaccessible, the extension will not be impacted.
+The hosting service will continue serving content without any issues.

+This will however prevent new versions of the extension from being deployed.
+The solution for this is to configure the storage account for manual failover.
+[Step 7: Creating and configuration a storage account](#Step-7:-Creating-and-configuration-a-storage-account) has more information on how to configure the storage account to allow for manual failover.

 **How can I ask questions about hosting service?**